 Before you start looking at deals, it makes sense to know what is the usual pricing for Macs so you don’t get conned.
-For your reference, here are the regular prices for the Mac mini and iMac.
+For your reference, here are the regular prices for the Mac mini, iMac, and Mac Studio.

 Apple doesn’t discount its Macs, but you might consider visiting Apple’s Refurbished and Clearance store.
 You can save some money off the regular price, and refurbished Macs are just as good as new with no cosmetic blemishes, a full one-year warranty, and free delivery and returns.